onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :id: R-81725
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

-    The VNF **MUST** have a corresponding environment file for an Incremental Module.
+    A VNF's Incremental Module **MUST** have a corresponding Environment File

 .. req::
     :id: R-53433
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

-    The VNF **MUST** have a corresponding environment file for a Cinder Volume Module.
+    A VNF's Cinder Volume Module **MUST** have a corresponding environment file

 These concepts will be described in more detail throughout the document.
 This overview is provided to set the stage and help clarify the concepts